-- Turn on --emake-autodepend=1 - Disable generated dependencies (either by modifying your makefiles or by using --emake-suppressinclude; see below)
+Note: You should also disable generated dependencies (either by modifying your makefiles or by using -- emake-suppress-include; see below)

-The following table describes parse avoidance-related options. -- eMake Option Description emake-assetdir= <path></path> Use the specified directory for assets such as cached parse results.
-The default directory is .emake.
-This option also affects dependency optimization. emake-parse-avoidance= <0/1> Avoid parsing makefiles when prior parse results remain up-to-date and cache new parse results when appropriate. emake-parse-avoidance- ignore-env=< var > Ignore the named environment variable when searching for applicable cached parse results.
+The following table describes parse avoidance-related options.

+eMake Option Description emake-assetdir= <path></path> Use the specified directory for cached parse results.
+The default directory is named .emake.
+(This option also determines the location of the saved dependency information for the dependency optimization feature and the cache location for the JobCache add-on option.) emake-parse-avoidance= <0/1> Avoid parsing makefiles when prior parse results remain up-to-date and cache new parse results when appropriate. emake-parse-avoidance- ignore-env=< var > Ignore the named environment variable when searching for applicable cached parse results.
 To ignore more than one variable, use this option multiple times.

 eMake Option Description emake-parse-avoidance- ignore-path=< path > Ignore this file or directory when checking whether cached parse results are up-to-date.
 Append % for prefix matching (the % must be the last character).
 To ignore more than one path or prefix, use this option multiple times.
 Incorrect placement of % will result in an error.
-Correct:emake-parse-avoidance-ignore-path=.foo% Incorrect:emake-parse-avoidance-ignore-path=.%foo emake-suppress-include= <pattern></pattern> Skip matching makefile includes (such as generated dependencies).
+Correct :emake-parse-avoidance-ignore-path=.foo% Incorrect:emake-parse-avoidance-ignore-path=.%foo emake-suppress-include= <pattern></pattern> Skip matching makefile includes (such as generated dependencies).
 Generally, you should not suppress makefile includes unless they are generated dependency files, and you have enabled automatic dependencies as an alternative way of handling dependencies.
 Note: If the pattern does not have a directory separator, then the pattern is compared to the include's filename component only.
 If the pattern has a directory separator, then the pattern is taken relative to the same working directory that applies to the include directive and compared to the included file's entire path.